NakamuraShippo/ComfyUI-PromptList/README.md

 Positive Prompt: Content of the positive prompt
 Negative Prompt: Content of the negative prompt

-The entered prompt name and prompts will be saved in prompts.yaml.
+The entered prompt name and prompts will be saved in ComfyUI\user\PromptList\prompts.yaml.
+If prompts.yaml is not found, an empty prompts.yaml will be automatically created.
 If you change a prompt using the same Prompt Name, it will overwrite the prompt in prompts.yaml.

 ### We have prepared a [spreadsheet for editing prompts.yaml](https://docs.google.com/spreadsheets/d/1TxATrMXC1X1iSBRD4yFQZoOOwwNVz6irTSpnyv2T1ec/edit?usp=sharing).